Homepage

 %}

-After submitting the form from Step 5, the browser will trigger a request to POST /contacts. platformOS via graphql Liquid Tag will invoke the contacts/create GraphQL mutation with the parameter mapping that was defined (graphql Email argument will have a value equal to context.params.contact.email etc.).
-After invoking GraphQL, we'll redirect the user to /contacts/<id>, where id will be the value of the newly created record.
+After submitting the form from Step 5, the browser will send a POST request to /contacts. platformOS, via the GraphQL Liquid Tag, will invoke the contacts/create GraphQL mutation using the parameter mapping that was defined (e.g., the GraphQL email argument will have a value equal to context.params.contact.email).

 Note